-Over the course of my past dozen years involved in creating, leading, and advising on CX programs, I have made many, many mistakes.
-From steering teams to nowhere, to 300-page reports measuring everything but shoe size, I have raised program errors to a fine art – no doubt about it.
+Over the course of my career creating, leading, and advising on CX programs, I have made many mistakes from steering teams to nowhere, to 300-page reports measuring everything but shoe size.
+I have raised program errors to a fine art – no doubt about it.
 In my defense, I can claim that my approach had one saving grace – “fail fast.”

 Another big lesson I learned early on was to lobby key leaders BEFORE major decision-making meetings.
 There is nothing worse than realizing half way through a discussion that you don’t have the support for your plans and that you will lose valuable time re-casting, re-communicating, and re-engaging a new plan that shouldn’t have been necessary.

-Cool idea for buy-in, prior to the major decision: I would meet with each decision-maker, discuss my plans, and alter my strategy based on their inputs.
-In this way, I managed to give everyone a bit of ownership in the plan.
+A great idea to create buy-in prior to the major decision is to meet with each decision-maker, discuss the plans, and alter the strategy based on their inputs.
+In this way, everyone is given a bit of ownership in the plan.

 - Don’t settle for lower level sponsorship – Go big (CEO) or go home.
 I can’t emphasize enough the importance of having the CEO own the CX effort and act as the face of the program to customers.
 This provides legitimacy and ensures the program scope will be sufficient enough to address the entire customer journey.

 - Don’t allow different participants to bring their own “data” – I call the solution to this “one version of the truth.”
 Whether intentional or not, some leaders will bring data that is misleading at best, and sometimes altogether incorrect.
 Make sure that an independent team has control of the metrics/presentation decks to ensure standardization and accuracy.